SpenHub/pword-hash-testing/README.md

 # Test Plan

 I wasn't quite sure how in-depth to make these tests so I tried to test all the "AC" from the prompt, and any additonal tests I thought required.
-My testing efforts sometimes are very brief with basic descriptions, to those with explicit steps and validation critera.
 Please excuse if the test-plan is either too explicit or too implicit.

 ## Collisions
 - In my eyes, if this is a password hasher, the same password should *never* result in the same hash, as this can make one's applciation succeptible to a rainbow-table like attack.